How We Can Protect Nature in Our Community

 In this article, we lay out some simple ways to make change and make an impact in the lives of thousands of critters who share your neighborhood (and improve your own life in so doing).

 Moreover, mushrooms want you to eat their flesh, making them a wonderfully ethical and sustainable food source.
 The actual organism that fruits them, known as mycelium, uses your foraging habits to spread their spores and reproduce in nature.
-Moreover, foraging mushrooms is completely sustainable.
+Moreover, foraging mushrooms is completely sustainable for all but the most ruthless of commercial vendors.
 A 27-year study of foraging found no adverse impacts to removing species from ecosystems for personal use.

-Here are three common, easy to identify mushrooms in the Northeast and their details.
-To learn more, we encourage you to join one of our community mushrooms walks.
+To learn more, we encourage you to join one of our community mushrooms walks or gardening events.
+At these events, we bring people together to mentor each other and inspire ourselves to live more in tune with nature.
 Remember to never eat any mushroom unless you are 100% sure of its identity and that you can always reach out to us ([email protected]) for help.
 Make sure not to leave mushrooms out unrefrigerated overnight or in a hot car for more than a couple of hours because it can lead to bacteria build-up.

 Wild edible oyster mushrooms growing on a mossy fallen log in a damp forest setting.